krobbi/holo/README.md

 If the `--port` option is not set, the default port of `8080` will be used.
 Ports below `1024` are likely to be reserved or require administrator privileges.

+If the `--index` flag is set, an automatic index page listing directories and files will be served when a directory without an `index.html` file is requested.
+If the flag is not set, a 404 page will be served instead.

 If the `--cors` flag is set, resources from outside the host machine will be allowed in webpages, but some JavaScript features will be disabled.